heilaaks/snippy/README.rst

 search, update, delete, import and export.
 These operations manage the content in persistent file storage installed into the same location as the tool.

 There is also experimental `RESTish JSON API`_.
-The API follows subset of `JSON API V1.0`_.
-Please note that the server must be installed from the source code or run as a Docker continer from Docker Hub.
-The server is not installed by default from PyPI.
+The API follows a subset of the `JSON API V1.0`_.
+The tool must be installed from Docker Hub or from source code in order to run the server.
+The server is not available when the tool is installed from PyPI.

 .. raw:: html